opencarecc/opencareMakerPlaybook/is_there_a_process_i_can_follow.md

 # Is there a process I can follow?
-design process, what it is, why it's powerful, how you can use it for prototyping

 In our experience of years of making projects, helping people to make projects and teaching students how to make projects, we have found out that the **Design Process** is the one that covers all the basic aspects of prototyping solutions.
 It usually works seamlessly in a variety of fields, contexts and technologies involved.